-I didn’t really realize what that meant at the time, but I’ve started to figure it out.
-I’ve had many coaches over the years - some not even aware of their influence on me.
-But all of which have had some sort of impact on my development as a coach.
-Before I get into the meat and potatoes of this post, which is on skill acquisition/motor learning, I’d like to point out that I don’t believe I have what most coaches would say is “good” or “proper” technique.
-I have a western forehand grip and have difficulty flattening the ball out (although I don’t think it’s because of my grip as many tour level players have more extreme grips than me and can still flatten the ball).
+I didn’t really realize what that meant at the time, but I’ve since put the pieces together.
+I’ve had many coaches over the years - some not even aware of their influence on me - but all of which had some sort of impact on my development as a player and now a coach.
+Before I get into the meat and potatoes of this post, which is on skill acquisition/motor learning, I’d like to point out that I don’t believe I have what most coaches would say is “good” or “proper” technique - I have a western forehand grip.
+It's not extreme and don't think it was cause for my inability to 'make it' as a player - there are many tour level players that have a more extreme grip than me and do pretty well.
 And while I’ve had well intentioned coaches over the years, each with their own strengths and weaknesses, I admit that many tried to change my technique by using a "model approach" (i.e. what looks like good technique).
-The results were often limited and short lived.
+The results were often limited and short lived - not to mention delayed my progress and often were a source of frustration and a loss of confidence.
 The greatest progressions I had as a player were when training was oriented towards task/goal execution...but more on this later.

 Technical training is obviously important.
 It’s one of the 4 quadrants that the ITF has identified as critical in the development of an elite tennis player.
 The other 3 being psychological, physical and tactical.

 But how is technique developed?
 It’s an interesting topic and I don’t claim to be an expert, but I’ll share my personal beliefs based on over 20 years of playing the sport, 10 years of coaching and over a decade of research & study.
 If I had to sum it up best in one line, this is what I’d say: